CamronLDNF/fizz_buzz_js_2/README.md

 #### Answer:

-* To create a new instance of the FizzBuzz class for the tests.
+* To make that new instance of the FizzBuzz class available to _all_ the tests in that _describe_ block.

 ### Question 3: